ankilab/EdgeVolution/README.md

 ```
 Now, you can use the Debug under ACTIONS in order to create a launch.json.
 In the Debug tab of VS Code, now this launch json can be selected to properly debug the code.

-## Using EvoNAS
+## Using EdgeVolution
-Before the EvoNAS optimization run is started, some configurations must be made.
+Before the EdgeVolution optimization run is started, some configurations must be made.
 These include the definition of hyperparameters, the search space and the boards that are to be used for evaluating the candidates on the microcontroller.

 1) Search space setup
 [search space setup](conf/search_space/README.md)